This document presents a plain-language guide to help users understand how passwords are compromised and how to choose secure passwords.

 Perhaps just as important as how to choose a new password is when to do it.
 New passwords are most easily remembered if you start using them immediately, and use them often.
 Don't change your password at the end of the day, the end of the week, or before a holiday.
 Instead, change your password in the morning, at the start of the week.
 Your mind will be clearer, and frequent use of the new password will reinforce your memory.

-You can learn more about password security and password management processes at:
+You can learn more about password management at: